Creamy Buttermilk Garlic Mashed Potatoes

 Drain the diced potatoes and pour all of them into a large mixing bowl.
 You need a little extra room for the additional ingredients.

 According to Dr. Potato at IdahoPotatoes.com, it’s best not to use a mixer because it breaks down the potatoes’ starch cells.
-This causes a runny or mushy texture that you may not want.
+This causes an unpleasant runny or mushy texture.

 I like to garnish this dish with chives and parsley flakes.
 You can use either dried or fresh herbs, depending on what you have on hand.